varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

 	Inherited from bereq.uncacheable, see there.

-	Setting this variable makes the object uncacheable, which may get stored as a hit-for-miss object in the cache.
+	Setting this variable makes the object uncacheable.

+	This may may produce a hit-for-miss object in the cache.

 	Clearing the variable has no effect and will log the warning "Ignoring attempt to reset beresp.uncacheable".